yubowen-ph/yubowen-ph.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a Ph.D. student in the [Institute of Information Engineering](https://iie.ac.cn/), [Chinese Academy of Sciences](https://ucas.ac.cn/), under the supervision of Associate Researcher.
 [Tingwen Liu](https://scholar.google.com/citations?user=JqOOSuIAAAAJ) and Researcher.
-[Bin Wang](https://scholar.google.com/citations?user=tDajnHEAAAAJ). <br>
+[Bin Wang](https://scholar.google.com/citations?user=tDajnHEAAAAJ).
 I received my Bachelor's degree from [Central South University](http://en.csu.edu.cn) in Changsha, China in 2017.
+My research interests mainly lie in **Information Extraction**, but also include Metric Learning and Unsupervised Learning.
 Up to now, I have published several papers in the world top conferences such as AAAI, IJCAI, ECAI.
 <!-- title: "About me ([Curriculum Vitae](https://lijian.ac.cn/files/cv/UCAS_PhD_lijian.pdf))" -->

 # Research
-My research interests mainly lie in **Information Extraction**, but also include Metric Learning and Unsupervised Learning. <br>

 <!-- Indeed, my works focus on **Relation Extraction** and scalable **optimization** tools for them, to channel theory and algorithms into applications. -->

 # Publications